 Procedure

 One-to-one semi-structured interviews will be conducted by the first author (ELH) online via Teams.
 Participants will be provided with the information sheet and consent form (see “Materials & Procedures” component on the OSF) via email a minimum of 3 days before the interview.
 Participants will be advised that they may withdraw their data at any point and up to one month after interview completion without providing a reason.
-The information sheet explains that anonymised transcriptions of the interviews will be made openly available.
+The information sheet explains that pseudonymised transcriptions of the interviews will be made openly available.

 Interviews will last approximately one hour during which both participants and the interviewer will have their cameras on.
 At the start of the interview the researcher will explain the purpose of the research, mention that participants may ask for a break or withdraw at any time, and remind them that the interview is being recorded.
 Questions will be asked in the same fixed order for all participants (Table 2).
 If during the interviews it becomes apparent that participants understand a question differently from how it was